Skip to main content

 When deploying other server components into container orchestration software like Kubernetes, Zowe follows standard Kubernetes practices.
 The cluster can be monitored and managed with common Kubernetes administration methods.

-• All Zowe workloads run on a dedicated namespace (zowe by default) to distinguish from other workloads in same Kubernetes cluster.
+• All Zowe workloads run on a dedicated namespace (zowe by default) to distinguish from other workloads in the same Kubernetes cluster.

 • Zowe has its own ServiceAccount to help with managing permissions.